rekaklj/collecting_data_assignment_4/README.md

 Source: https://www.gutenberg.org/ebooks/2148<br>

 **5. Cleaning and pre-processing steps**<br>
+I removed extra spaces from the text files (see Jupyter Notebook).<br>
 **6. Tools and annotations**<br>
 **7. File format description**<br>
+The files in the data directory are the four short stories as text files (.txt). <br>

+Other files include the metadata about the short stories in a CSV file (metadata.csv), the Jupyter Notebook (CD_Assignment4.ipynb) and the short stories annotated with spaCy tags in a CSV file (poe_short_stories_with_spaCy_tags.csv) . <br>

 **8. Description of columns in the CSV file**<br>

 ![a photo of Edgar Allan Poe](https://media.poetryfoundation.org/uploads/media/default/0001/21/bd5c888c4689e6cd3583bbe7575a1a2cad3487f6.jpeg?w=1274&h=&fit=max&key=3&sig=8d502e04711b2041ace345b267647ca4bfe0881cdc1ec890ddc9c8b0f81331c3&1274)